Wildergames/blender-quick-exporter/README.md

 ```

 ### Quickly Find the Right Documentation
-When looking for Blender scripting documentation, search for bpy.{namespace}

-This  will always show scripting pages, instead of usage docs and tuts.
+When looking for Blender scripting documentation, search for `bpy.{namespace}`.
+This  will usually show scripting pages, instead of usage docs and tuts.

-Also, searching for the namespace of an class instead of the class name will sometimes yield better results!
+Also, it seems as if searching for the *namespace* of an class instead of the class's name will sometimes yield better search results!